Table of Contents

 Along with Device Monitoring, using a complete end-to-end Network Monitoring tool, monitoring VoIP MOS Score with Obkio’s Network Monitoring solution and Network Device Monitoring allows you to truly understand VoIP Quality from the end-user perspective.

-Obkio measures performance from the end-user perspective by monitoring synthetic traffic (with no packet capture required) every 500ms!
+Obkio measures performance from the end-user perspective by monitoring synthetic traffic every 500ms!
+This synthetic testing techniques allows for more proactive network issue detection - with no packet capture required.

 This allows you to perform a network assessment of your entire network infrastructure to identify exactly: